-There’s a great selection of trees available this season including Lipstick Maples (Fairview Flame, October Glory and Autumn Blaze), silver birches, flowering apricots, weeping cherries, poplars, ornamental pears, mop top robinias and more.
+Each season there’s a huge selection of trees available bare root including Lipstick Maples (Fairview Flame, October Glory and Autumn Blaze), silver birches, flowering apricots, plums and cherries, weeping cherries, poplars, ornamental pears, mop top robinias and more.

 What varieties are available?

 Download our order form below to see what’s available in season 2024.

 How do I prune, plant and care for my bare root trees?

 When you collect your bare root ornamental trees we’re happy to prune them for you or show you how to do it yourself, and give you any advice you need on planting and caring for them.
 You’re also welcome to call us on (03) 6239 6850 if you need help.